ember-learn/cli-guides/guides/advanced-use/debugging.md

 DEBUG=ember-cli:* ember build
 ```

-If you set the variable to `*`.
+You can set the variable to `*`.
 Consult the `debug` library documentation for additional ways to
 focus on the logs you care about.

 ## Breakpoints